 Textbook, Syllabi, Handouts, and Assignments

-- Resource Guide for Rhetorical Theory
+- (Fall 2022) Resource Document: Rhetorical Theory Syllabi and Bibliographies

-- Ideology and Rhetorical Studies
+- (Fall 2021) Resource Document: Ideology and Rhetorical Studies

 - (Fall 2018) Communication Ethics Lecture Notes.